Mikejo5000/vsts-docs-pr/docs/tfs-server/install/install-2013/config-tfs-advanced.md

     ![Readiness checks validate your system](../../admin/_img/ic742592.png)

     If you run into a problem, you can use the detailed results to identify the issue.
 If you can, fix the issue, and then choose the link to run the ready checks over again.
-If you resolved the problem, you’ll be able to configure TFS in the next step.
+If you resolved the problem, you'll be able to configure TFS in the next step.

     ![Use detailed results to troublshoot any problems](../../admin/_img/ic676788.png)